-Assembly Democrats Adam Taliaferro, Tim Eustace, Daniel Benson and Vince Mazzeo have introduced legislation to help curb the use of a street drug often associated with violent and self-destructive behavior was approved by the full Senate, 39-0, on Monday.
+(TRENTON) – Legislation Assembly Democrats Adam Taliaferro, Tim Eustace, Daniel Benson and Vince Mazzeo sponsored to help curb the use of a street drug often associated with violent and self-destructive behavior was approved by the full Senate, 39-0, on Monday.

 “Flakka has been linked to a number of psychotic symptoms and violent attacks, threatening the safety of communities across the nation,” said Taliaferro (D-Cumberland/Gloucester/Salem).
 “With this legislation, New Jersey will be proactive about preventing this dangerous drug from taking over in our state.”